Ethereum 1.x is a codename for a comprehensive set of upgrades to the Ethereum mainnet intended for near-term adoption.

 Current approach for the 1st phase (pre-compiles) is upper-bound based.

-Wasm semantics dictates that Wasm execution has a linear memory (only one in the current version of the spec) that can be grown on demand.
-Will that linear memory be allocated every time the engine is called, and then torn down at the end of the execution?
-If yes, how more efficient is this compared to the current EVM model (which does this allocation and tearing down at each CALL opcode).
+Wasm semantics dictates that its execution has a linear memory (only one in the current version of the spec) that can be grown on demand.
+Will that linear memory be allocated every time the engine is called and then torn down at the end of the execution?
+If yes, how much more efficient is this compared to the current EVM model (which does this allocation and tearing down at each CALL opcode).

 Interaction with the rest of EVM state

-Alternative approach is not to have Ewasm code access EVM state, but only exchange input/output when called.
+The alternative approach is not to have eWASM code access EVM state, but only exchange input/output when called.
 This, of course, makes maintaining large persistent data structures difficult.